.png)

-The individuals who serve on the board represent a combined 160 years of involvement and expertise in natural resources, horticulture, and invasive species.
+Grow Wild board members bring a combined 160 years of experience in natural resources, horticulture, and invasive species management.

 Board Chair